BlockchainCommons/BCSwiftEnvelope/Sources/Envelope/Envelope.docc/Expressions.md

 ## Example Expressions

-All of these examples are in Envelope Notation.
+All of these examples are in envelope notation.

----

-## Constants
+### Constants

-Constants like numbers, strings, and even compound data types like `EncryptedMessage` are directly encodable as an Envelope whose `subject` is an instance of the constant's CBOR type.
+Constants like numbers, strings, and even compound data types like `EncryptedMessage` are directly encodable as an Envelope whose subject is an instance of the constant's CBOR type.
 Obviously, they evaluate to themselves.

 ```
 2